Top 10 Must-See Landmarks in Bali

 Gitgit Waterfall: Nature’s Symphony

-Gitgit Waterfall, located in the northern part of Bali, is a serene and picturesque spot that should be on every nature lover’s itinerary.
+Gitgit Waterfall, located in northern Bali, is a serene and picturesque spot that should be on every nature lover’s itinerary.
 Surrounded by lush tropical rainforest, this waterfall is easily accessible via a short walk through the jungle.
 The soothing sound of water cascading down the rocks and the cool mist in the air create a peaceful and refreshing ambiance.
-There are several smaller falls and pools nearby where you can relax and enjoy the natural beauty.
+There are several more minor falls and pools nearby to relax and enjoy the natural beauty.
 Gitgit is a great place to escape the heat and immerse yourself in the tranquility of Bali’s natural environment.

 Bali Botanic Garden: A Floral Wonderland

-Bali Botanic Garden, located in Bedugul, is a lush paradise filled with diverse plant species and beautiful landscapes.
-Spread over 157 hectares, this garden is the largest of its kind in Indonesia and a perfect spot for a leisurely stroll.
-You’ll find a wide variety of plants, from tropical rainforest species to exotic orchids.
+Bali Botanic Garden in Bedugul is a lush paradise filled with diverse plant species and beautiful landscapes.
+Spread over 157 hectares, this garden is the largest in Indonesia and a perfect spot for a stroll.
+You’ll find various plants, from tropical rainforest species to exotic orchids.
 The garden also features a traditional Balinese medicinal plant section, showcasing the island’s rich botanical heritage.
 The cool mountain air and serene surroundings make the Bali Botanic Garden a refreshing retreat and a must-visit natural landmark in Bali.

 Menjangan Island: Underwater Marvels